ITensor/website/docs/julia/getting_started/dmrg/main.md

     psi0 = randomMPS(sites,10)

 constructs an MPS `psi0` which has the physical indices `sites` and a bond dimension of 10.
-It is made by a random quantum circuit, so that it will have generic and unbiased properties.
+It is made by a random quantum circuit that is reshaped into an MPS, so that it will have as generic and unbiased properties as an MPS of that size can have.
 This choice can help prevent the DMRG calculation from getting stuck in a local minimum.

 The lines